Second Brigade, Second Division

 Westerly, Washington County, to Providence, Providence County, Rhode Island, Company I, 18 April, 1861: The Westerly Rifles arrived by the New York, Providence & Boston Railroad at Providence, Providence County, Rhode Island, on 18 April, 1861.

-Pawtucket to Providence, Providence County, Rhode Island, Company E, 19 April, 1861: The Pawtucket Light Guards was ordered to proceed by the Worcester & Providence Railroad to Providence, Providence County, Rhode Island, at 2.30 PM on 19 April, 1861.
+Pawtucket to Providence, Providence County, Rhode Island, Company E, 19 April, 1861: The Pawtucket Light Guards arrived by the Worcester & Providence Railroad at Providence, Providence County, Rhode Island, at 2.30 PM on 19 April, 1861.

-Organisation of 1st Rhode Island Detached Militia, 20 April, 1861: Colonel A E Burnside, Lieutenant Colonel J S Pitman, Major J S Slocum; Company A (108), National Cadets, Captain A F Dexter; Company B (106), Providence Artillery, Captain N Van Slyck; Company C (108), First Light Infantry (94), No.1, Captain W W Brown; Company D (104), First Light Infantry (94), No.2, Captain N W Brown; Company E (104), Pawtucket Light Guards, Captain S R Bucklin; Company F (110), Newport Artillery, Captain G W Tew; Company G (99), Mechanic Rifles, No.1, Captain J T Pitman; Company H (46), Mechanic Rifles, No.2, Captain C W H Day; Company I (101), Westerly Rifles, Captain H C Card; Company K (104), Woonsocket Guards, Captain P Simpson, Jr.
+Organisation of 1st Rhode Island Detached Militia, 20 April, 1861: Colonel A E Burnside, Lieutenant Colonel J S Pitman, Major J S Slocum; Company A (108), National Cadets, Captain A F Dexter; Company B (106), Providence Artillery, Captain N Van Slyck; Company C (108), First Light Infantry, No.1, Captain W W Brown; Company D (104), First Light Infantry, No.2, Captain N W Brown; Company E (104), Pawtucket Light Guards, Captain S R Bucklin; Company F (110), Newport Artillery, Captain G W Tew; Company G (99), Mechanic Rifles, No.1, Captain J T Pitman; Company H (46), Mechanic Rifles, No.2, Captain C W H Day; Company I (101), Westerly Rifles, Captain H C Card; Company K (104), Woonsocket Guards, Captain P Simpson, Jr.

-Note: The 1st Rhode Island Detached Militia was stationed at Providence, Providence County, Rhode Island, on 20 April, 1861.
+Note: The first detachment of the 1st Rhode Island Detached Militia was ordered to rendezvous at Exchange Place, Providence, Providence County, Rhode Island, at 10.30 AM on 20 April, 1861.

-Providence to Washington, First Detachment, 20-26 April, 1861
+Providence to Annapolis, First Detachment, 20-23 April, 1861

-New York City, New York County, New York, to Annapolis, Anne Arundel County, Maryland, 21-23 April, 1861: The first detachment of the 1st Rhode Island Detached Militia was ordered to proceed by the steamer Coatzacoalcos to Annapolis, Anne Arundel County, Maryland, at 6 PM on 21 April, 1861, and arrived at Hampton Roads, southwest of Fort Monroe, Artillery School of Practice, Old Point Comfort, Elizabeth City County, Virginia, at 7.30 PM on 22 April, 1861.
-The first detachment was ordered to Annapolis, Anne Arundel County, Maryland, at 8 AM on 23 April, 1861, and was accompanied by the steamers Baltic, Columbia, and R R Cuyler.
-The first detachment of the 1st Rhode Island Detached Militia arrived at Annapolis Roads, two and a half miles southest of Annapolis, Anne Arundel County, Maryland, at 8/9 PM on 23 April, 1861.
+New York City, New York County, New York, to Annapolis, Anne Arundel County, Maryland, 21-23 April, 1861: The first detachment of the 1st Rhode Island Detached Militia was ordered to proceed by the steamer Coatzacoalcos at Lower Bay, east of Staten Island, Richmond County, New York, to Annapolis, Anne Arundel County, Maryland, in the evening on 21 April, 1861, and was accompanied by the 12th New York State Militia, on board the steamer Baltic; the 71st New York State Militia, on the steamer R R Cuyler; and the revenue cutter Harriet Lane.
+The first detachment of the 1st Rhode Island Detached Militia arrived at Cape Charles, Northampton County, Virginia, in the morning on 23 April, 1861, and at the mouth of Chesapeake Bay, north of Cape Charles, Northampton County, Virginia, at 9.15 AM the same day.
+The first detachment of the 1st Rhode Island Detached Militia arrived at Annapolis Roads, two and a half miles southeast of Annapolis, Anne Arundel County, Maryland, at 10 PM on 23 April, 1861.

-Steamer Baltic: 12th New York State Militia; Steamer Columbia: 6th New York State Militia; Steamer R R Cuyler: 71st New York State Militia; Steamer Coatzacoalcos: 1st Rhode Island Detached Militia, first detachment
+Steamer Baltic: 12th New York State Militia, Colonel D Butterfield; Steamer Columbia: 6th New York State Militia, Colonel J C Pinckney; Steamer R R Cuyler: 71st New York State Militia, Colonel A S Vosburgh; Steamer Coatzacoalcos: 1st Rhode Island Detached Militia, first detachment, Colonel A E Burnside, First Major J S Slocum

-Note: The first detachment of the 1st Rhode Island Detached Militia disembarked at Foot Wharf, United States Naval Academy, Annapolis, Anne Arundel County, Maryland, at 5 PM on 24 April, 1861, and Captain D A Peloubet, 1st Rhode Island Detached Militia, Company G, was detached at Annapolis, Anne Arundel County, Maryland, and ordered to Providence, Providence County, Rhode Island, on 26 April, 1861.
+Note: The first detachment of the 1st Rhode Island Detached Militia disembarked at Foot Wharf, United States Naval Academy, on Hanover Street, Annapolis, Anne Arundel County, Maryland, at 5 PM on 24 April, 1861, and Captain D A Peloubet, 1st Rhode Island Detached Militia, Company G, was detached at Annapolis, Anne Arundel County, Maryland, and ordered to Providence, Providence County, Rhode Island, on 26 April, 1861.

-United States Naval Academy, Annapolis, Anne Arundel County, to Annapolis Junction, Howard County, Maryland, 25-26 April, 1861: The first detachment of the 1st Rhode Island Detached Militia was ordered to Annapolis Junction, Howard County, Maryland, at 6.30 AM on 25 April, 1861, and arrived at Crownsville, Anne Arundel County, Maryland, at 10/11 AM the same day.
+The first detachment of the 1st Rhode Island Detached Militia was ordered to Annapolis Junction, Howard County, Maryland, at 6.30 AM on 25 April, 1861, and arrived at Crownsville, Anne Arundel County, Maryland, at 10/11 AM the same day.
 The first detachment was ordered to Annapolis Junction, Howard County, Maryland, at 12 PM on 25 April, 1861, and was accompanied by the 71st New York State Militia.
 The first detachment of the 1st Rhode Island Detached Militia arrived at Patuxent Forge, Anne Arundel County, Maryland, in the evening on 25 April, 1861, and was ordered to Annapolis Junction, Howard County, Maryland, at 4.30 AM on 26 April, 1861.
 The first detachment arrived at Annapolis Junction, Howard County, Maryland, at 7 AM the same day and the Washington Light Guards arrived by the Washington Branch, Baltimore & Ohio Railroad, in the morning on 26 April, 1861 (See the District of Columbia Militia).

 Note: The 71st New York State Militia was ordered to Annapolis Junction, Howard County, Maryland, at 5.30 AM on 25 April, 1861, and the 71st New York State Militia, Company C, was stationed at Patuxent Forge, Anne Arundel County, Maryland, in the morning on 26 April, 1861.